-Transportation plays a big role in in how people live their lives.
+Transportation plays a big role in how people live their lives.
 Progress and development hinge in part on transportation.
-Just imagine if the Wright Brother’s did not invent the airplane, travel to other countries will require spending tedious and long hours on a boat in the middle of the turbulent ocean.
+Just imagine if the Wright brothers did not invent the airplane, travel to other countries will require spending tedious and long hours on a boat in the middle of the turbulent ocean.
 Transportation is crucial because it paves the way for growth and exchange.
-Because of international shipping lines and airfreight services, the world is now a global village because collaboration between various businesses around the world is made possible and a lot more feasible with transportation.
-Take a look at the top ten trends and interesting statistics in the transportation industry for 2019:
+Because of international shipping lines and air freight services, the world is now a global village because collaboration between various businesses around the world is made possible and a lot more feasible with transportation.
+Take a look at the top ten trends and interesting statistics in the transportation industry for 2021:

 The Buzz About Transportation Digitalization

-This word Digitalization is not really a new trend because it has been a buzz word for several years now.
+The word Digitalization is not really a new trend because it has been a buzzword for several years now.
 But the thing is, digitalization continues to progress each year.
-Transportation business processes from administration, contracting, production, and other operations continue to digitally evolve.
+Transportation business processes from the administration, contracting, production, and other operations continue to evolve digitally.
 Studies indicate the more than half of transportation companies expect that digitalization will improve their profitability.
 By redesigning services and modifying products, companies are able to produce better vehicles, air crafts, and ships.
-On top of that, simplifying processes and tapping into new talents that have been educated with the latest engineering concepts help in boosting the transportation industry.
+On top of that, simplifying processes and tapping into new talents educated with the latest engineering concepts help boost the transportation industry.
 Digitalization has forever been present since the time Henry Ford crafted the first model T Ford car that made travel faster, saving time, effort, and money.
 Digitalization will always be a trend in the transportation industry year after year.

 Begin Reliance on Data Analytics

 Professionals that belong to the transportation supply chain rely on data analytics to examine, analyze, and interpret consumer trends.
 Studying the data ensures that they are able to make informed choices so that making decisions about issues like the risk and costs of tariffs, suppliers to get, manufacturing issues, and logistical requirements are grounded on facts and not conjectures.
-These details help transportation companies make better decisions, and it helps them craft strategies, so they can tap more clients and improve their product base.
+These details help transportation companies make better decisions, and it helps them craft strategies to tap more clients and improve their product base.

 Persistent Shifts in International Trade

-International trade has never been flat and one dimensional.
-It is multi dimensional and rests on many outside factors.
+International trade has never been flat and one-dimensional.
+It is multi-dimensional and rests on many outside factors.
 In the transportation industry, the persistent shifts in international trade have the capacity to influence local markets, such as what products will be imported, what will be sellable, and what needs more marketing work.
-For instance, China’s One Belt One Road (OBOR) trade project show them investing in Africa and the Middle East.
-They have been known to invest on projects like roads, rail lines, ports, and bridges.
-Just as the US’s influence is beginning to wane, China’s economic expansion with the developing of trade routes show the country’s might and influence.
-These massive shifts have impacted the transportation industry, with many manufacturers choosing to focus their attention on the developing countries backed by the China,
+For instance, China’s One Belt One Road (OBOR) trade project shows them investing in Africa and the Middle East.
+They have been known to invest in projects like roads, rail lines, ports, and bridges.
+Just as the US’s influence is beginning to wane, China’s economic expansion with the development of trade routes shows the country’s might and influence.
+These massive shifts have impacted the transportation industry, with many manufacturers choosing to focus their attention on the developing countries backed by China,

 If there’s one thing anyone cannot predict nor stop, it is natural disasters.
-Through out the world, countries have been suffering immensely from natural disasters they have no control of.
-Hurricanes in the United States, massive earthquakes in Japan, or tsunamis ni Indonesia have impacted transportation infrastructure, which these countries are having difficulty recovering from.
-As a result, there has been a wane in transportation production in these affected areas because they are more focused on recovery.
-These areas that have undergone a recent natural disaster are considered as huge financial risks.
+Throughout the world, countries have been suffering immensely from natural disasters they have no control of.
+Hurricanes in the United States, massive earthquakes in Japan, or tsunamis in Indonesia have impacted transportation infrastructure, which these countries are having difficulty recovering from.
+As a result, there has been wane in transportation production in these affected areas because they are more focused on recovery.
+These areas that have undergone a recent natural disaster are considered huge financial risks.

 Telecommuting and Working from Anywhere